 By reading this, I will assume that you are human.
 If that is true, then EFT can work for you!
 We, as humans, have feelings.
 We get scared, become hurt, angered, triggered, and all desire connection at the basic human level.
 Emotionally focused therapy gives all of our emotions a voice at an individualized level that can work for us.

 Emotionally focused therapy is a beautiful model that I chose to work to become certified.
-As a black therapist, I think it is essential to know how to hold space for people and their emotions.
-It is a gift and a skill to be able to do that for my clients.
+As a therapist, knowing how to hold space for people and their emotions is essential.
+It is a gift and a skill to do that for my clients.
 I also consider it to be an honor of mine to be able to do.